Mental Health Warrior Rock Song: Winnie the Pooh’s Band and the Power of a Self-Help Approach

 Why Self-Help = Real Power

-After the encore (Eeyore's slow acoustic version of “Bounce Back Again” may have run a bit long—but hey, it was heartfelt), Pooh stepped up to the mic.
+After the encore (Eeyore's slow acoustic version of “Bounce Back Again” may have run a bit long — but hey, it was heartfelt), Pooh stepped up to the mic.

 “We know life is tough sometimes,” he said.
-“But we’ve learned something from Bruce and the Warrior Program: we don’t have to wait for someone to save us.
-We can take action now.”
+“But we’ve learned something from Bruce and the Warrior Program: we don’t have to wait for someone to save us, we can take action now.”

 Because this is what it’s all about:

-• Self-Help – It’s self-empowerment, every day.
+Self-Help — It’s self-empowerment, YOU in charge, every day!

-• Action – Today is the right time.
+Action — Today is the right time.

-• Help Needed – Warriors know: strength comes in numbers.
+Help Needed — Warriors know: strength comes in numbers.

-• Struggling? – You’re not broken—you’re battle-tested.
+Struggling? — You’re not broken—you’re battle-tested.

-• Warrior Mindset – You can triumph.
+Warrior Mindset — You can triumph!

 Wrap Up

-So, if you’re out there feeling lost, stuck, or like your emotions have the remote control to your life—take it from Pooh and the gang: Become a Mental Health Warrior.
+So if you’re out there feeling lost, stuck, or like your emotions have the remote control to your life — take it from Pooh and the gang: become a Mental Health Warrior.
 Grab your tools.
 And take the stage!

 Bruce Schutter